Electrical Engineering (EE)

 4490.
 Hardware Descriptive Language (HDL) Digital Design.
 3. Hardware Description Language design of digital systems.
 Industrial CAD tools are used to produce a functional description of hardware that is both simulated and then synthesized into hardware.
 Methods to describe both combinational logic and synchronous devices are given.
 Devices such as CPLDs and FPGAs are targeted in this design process.
 Emphasizes design techniques.
 Prerequisite: EE 2390.
 (Normally offered every third semester)

 4510.
 Power Systems.
 3. Electric power distribution and transmission.
 Distribution systems, transmission line calculations, installation and protection; substations, corona, protective relaying and carrier current communication and telemetering.
 Introduction to system stability studies.
-Prerequisites: ES 2210 and EE 3510.
+Prerequisite: ES 2210 and EE 3510.
 (Normally offered once a year)

 4530.
 Digital Image Processing.
 3. Methodologies and algorithms for processing digital images by computer.
 Includes color spaces, pixel mappings, filtering, image segmentation, geometric operations and pattern classification.
-Prerequisites: EE 3220 or equivalent background.
+Prerequisite: EE 3220 or equivalent background.
 (Offered fall of even-numbered years)

 4540.
 Energy Policies and Impacts.
 2. Consequence of energy use; effects of development of coal, oil shale, oil, natural gas, uranium and geothermal energy; environmental impact on air and water pollution; federal, state and local regulations; renewable energy sources such as solar, wind, hydro, ocean thermal and wave.
 Prerequisite: senior standing or consent of instructor.
 (Normally offered once a year)